leoAshu/springboot-essentials/quick-start/README.md

 - Spring also provides `infrastructure support`
   - connect to relational/non-relational databases
   - handle HTTP calls
+- Spring uses MVC for a web application

-## Problems with Spring
+### Problems with Spring

 - Huge framework
 - Multiple setup and configuration steps
 - Multiple build and deploy steps

+## Spring Boot

+- Spring refers to the Java Spring framework
+- Boot refers to the ability of Spring Boot to bootstrap a Spring application
+- Spring Boot makes it easy to create stand-alone, production-grade Spring based applications that can be **just run**

-## How does Spring Boot address the problems?
+### How does Spring Boot address the problems with Spring?

 - Spring Boot is opinionated
   - provides a default set of configuration as a starting point